Modelur/docs/docs/reference/menu.md

 **Buildings From Edges**

 Tell Modelur if and how it should create Buildings when edges are selected.
+There are three options: _Don't Create_, _From One Edge_ and _From Edge Loop_.

+_Don't Create_ option means you have to select a whole face or a loop in order to create a Building with such Building Area.
+If the selected edges don't form a closed loop, Modelur will ignore those edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)).

+ _From One Edge_ option means you can select just one edge of a loop and a Building will be created based on that loop.
+In case you have a loop within a loop and you select an edge of the outer loop, Modelur will create a Building based on the outer loop and ignore the inner loop (since it's edges are not in the selection).

+ _From Edge Loop_ option means you have to select ALL the edges in a loop.
+If you have a loop within a loop, you have to select the edges of both loops.
+Otherwise Modelur will ignore selected edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)).
+But if you select all edges of the inner and outer loop, Modelur will create a Building with a hole (inner loop).

 **Lock City Blocks Upon Creation**

 Automatically locks City Blocks when they are created.
+This means a City Block can not be moved around the screen.
+This way you avoid accidentally moving a
+City Block and spoiling your project.

+If you do need to move a City Block, you can unlock it by right-clicking on the City Block and then selecting _Unlock_.

 **Apply City Blocks LU Material**

-Assign Land Use material to City Blocks.
+Each City Block will be colored according to it's Land use (if the Land use has a specified color).
+You can specify a color for each Land Use in Land Use tab.

 **Synchronize Land Use Panels**

 Keep Land Use Panels between Input data and Survey tab in sync.
+This means the Land Use you select in _Land Use_ tab will also become selected (and displayed) in _Urban Control - Land Use_ section of the _Survey_ tab and the other way around.

 **Show Status Bar**